 - If you are based on the east coast, the drive from Christchurch to Hokitika will take you 3.5 hours.

 - Hokitika is also about 3 hours north of the west coast’s Munro Beach where we saw the Fiordland Crested Penguins.

-- If you don’t want to drive yourself, there are plenty of tour options ranging from 2-day trips from Queenstown to Christchurch along the west coast to 9-day adventrures through the South Island.
+- If you don’t want to drive yourself, there are plenty of tour options ranging from 2-day trips from Queenstown to Christchurch along the west coast, a 7-day west coast tour including a jade factory in Hokitika, to a 9-day adventure through the South Island.